plone/training/ttw/mosaic.rst

 A tile is a dynamic portion of a web page, it can be a text element, an image, a field, etc.

-Mosaic provides an editor able to easily position tiles across our theme's grid.
+Mosaic provides an editor able to position tiles across our theme's grid.

 The Mosaic Editor
 =================

 To enable the Mosaic editor on a content item change its default display as follows: go to :menuselection:`Display --> Mosaic layout`.